johnwhiteside/react-redux-testing/README.md

 	});
 });
 ```
-First we use configureMockStore to create a mock store and assign it to mockStore.
-This variable can then be used in each test with a mock state to dispatch the actions.
-If some action being dispatched is dependent on something being set in state then you need to mock it in the test.
+First we call configureMockStore passing in any middleware that is needed, this returns a function we can use to create a mock store.
+If some action being dispatched is dependent on something being set in state then you need to pass an object mocking that part of state into the function returned from configureMockStore.
 These tests also have an argument called done being passed in which is just a function you call to indicate that the async test is complete.
 In expectedActions I created an array using the action creators to create a mock of what store.getActions() returns.

 ### Reducer
-When testing the reducer its important to make sure that every case is tested.
+When testing the reducer it's important to make sure that every case is tested.
 Lets say we have a reducer that looks like this:

 ##### Example Reducer:
 ```